 A consequence of this most wonderful belief is that all through eternity, as we enjoy beyond comprehension the goodness and love of the Trinity, we will also be united perfectly with all those with whom we share heaven and the life of God.
 Heaven will never be just “God and me.”
 What it will be is God and all of us united in his love and our love for one another.
 After all, how could we not share with each other God’s love for us?
 We are family.

-As we prepare to celebrate the Feasts of All Saints and All Souls (November 1 and 2), it's a good time to look at what Catholics believe about saints.
+Let's look at what Catholics believe about saints.
 It's also important to remember that saints aren't supernatural beings to be worshiped.
 In fact, in the New Testament, the term saint often is a synonym for Christian.
 We are all saints and are called again and again to become saints in our lives.

 Why do Catholics pray to the Virgin Mary, the saints, and the angels?